Contemplating today's Gospel

 “Come to me, all you who labor and are burdened”

 Brother Lluís SERRA i Llançana (Roma, Italy)Today, Jesus' words resound intimate and close.
 We are conscious that contemporary men and women suffer a considerable psychological pressure.
-This world keeps on turning round and round, we cannot stand up the pace anymore and have neither time nor inner peace to assimilate these changes.
+This world keeps on turning in a way that we have neither time nor inner peace to assimilate these changes.
 Quite often we move away from the evangelic simplicity by loading ourselves up with rules, commitments, planning and objectives.
 We feel overwhelmed and tired of continuously struggling without our effort being worth its while.
 Recent investigations affirm that nervous breakdowns are on their way up all the time.
 What are we lacking to feel actually well?

 Today, at the light of the Gospel, we may review our conception of God.
 How do I live and feel God in my heart?
 What feelings uncover his presence in my life?
 Jesus offers us his understanding when we feel weary and want to rest: “Come to me, all you who work hard and who carry heavy burdens and I will refresh you” (Mt 11:28).
 Maybe we have fought for perfection while, deep inside, the only thing we wanted was to feel loved.
 In Jesus' words we find a response to our crisis of meaning.
 Our ego plays some dirty tricks on us by preventing us from being as good as we would like to.
 At times we may not see the light.
 St. Juliana of Norwich, English mystic of the fourteenth century, had a revelation, heard Jesus’ message, and wrote: “All will go well, everything will go well.”